 - After surgery, you may be allowed to resume activities such as golfing, riding a bike, swimming, walking for exercise, dancing, or cross-country skiing (if you did these activities before).

 - Your doctor may discourage you from doing things that put a lot of stress on the joint.

 The younger you are when you have the surgery, and the more stress you put on the joint, the more likely it is that you will eventually need a second surgery to replace the first artificial joint.
 Over time, the components wear down or may loosen and need to be replaced.

 Your artificial joint should last longer if you do not do hard physical work or play sports that stress the joint.
-If you are older than 60 when you have joint replacement surgery, the artificial joint will probably last the rest of your life.
+Shoulder replacements usually last for about 10 to 20 years.

 The risks of shoulder replacement surgery include:

 People can develop a blood clot in a leg vein after shoulder joint replacement surgery but usually only if they are inactive.
 Blood clots can be dangerous if they block blood flow from the leg back to the heart or move to the lungs.